National Geographic Photo Ark

 Museums and institutions around the world are hosting Photo Ark exhibitions to raise awareness for many species in need of greater conservation.
 Each exhibition will feature large-format prints, as well as a grid of many more images to highlight the range of species in the Photo Ark.
 Visitors are encouraged to take selfies with these impressive portraits to show their support.

 NATIONAL GEOGRAPHIC PHOTOGRAPHER JOEL SARTORE: “I WANT PEOPLE TO CARE, TO FALL IN LOVE, AND TO TAKE ACTION.”

 No matter its size, each animal is treated with the same amount of affection and respect.
 The results are portraits that are not just stunningly beautiful, but also intimate and moving.

 Joel Sartore is a photographer, speaker, author, teacher, conservationist, 24-year contributor to National Geographic magazine, as well as a National Geographic Fellow.
 He has traveled to every continent and specializes in documenting endangered species and landscapes.
 Simply put, he is on a mission to document endangered species in order to show a world worth saving.
 “Every year I see more habitat loss, more species consumed for food, medicine or simply decoration,” says Sartore.
 “The Photo Ark was born out of desperation to halt, or at least slow, the loss of global biodiversity.”

-The exhibition is supported by Gabelli Funds, Guardian Life, The Charles M. and Deborah G. Royce Exhibition Fund, and the Connecticut Office of the Arts.
+The exhibition is supported by Gabelli Funds, Guardian Life, The Charles M. and Deborah G. Royce Exhibition Fund, Judith and Stephen Wertheimer, and the Connecticut Office of the Arts.